dougeby/IntuneDocs/intune/advanced-threat-protection.md

 4. In **Platform**, select **Windows 10 and later**.
 5. In the **Microsoft Defender ATP** settings, set **Require the device to be at or under the machine risk score** to your preferred level.
 Threat level classifications are [determined by Microsoft Defender ATP](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/alerts-queue).

    - **Clear**: This level is the most secure.
-The device cannot have any existing threats and still access company resources.
+The device can't have any existing threats and still access company resources.
 If any threats are found, the device is evaluated as noncompliant.
 (Microsoft Defender ATP users the value *Secure*.)
    - **Low**: The device is compliant if only low-level threats exist.
-Devices with medium or high threat levels are not compliant.
+Devices with medium or high threat levels aren't compliant.
    - **Medium**: The device is compliant if the threats found on the device are low or medium.
 If high-level threats are detected, the device is determined as noncompliant.
    - **High**: This level is the least secure, and allows all threat levels.
-So devices that with high, medium or low threat levels are considered compliant.
+So devices that with high, medium, or low threat levels are considered compliant.

 6. Select **OK**, and **Create** to save your changes (and create the policy).